slowbrain/IsotopicCalc.jl/README.md

             charge::Int=0
            )
 ```
-By default algoritm searches withing a interval of 100 ppm around monoisotopic mass and takes into consideration C, H, O, N to be possible buiding atoms.
+ By default algorithm searches within an interval of 100 ppm around monoisotopic mass and takes into consideration C, H, O, N to be possible building atoms.
 The associated numbers mean maximum amount of respective atoms to be considered.
 So far adducts can be one of following `M+H`, `M+Na`, `M+K`, `M-H` and charge is to be expresed separately as in example.

 ```julia